RecList/reclist/README.rst

 Quick Start
 -----------

-If you want to see *RecList* in action, clone the repository, create and activate a virtual env, and install the required packages from root.
+If you want to see *RecList* in action, clone the repository, create and activate a virtual env, and install the required packages from pip (you can install from root of course).
 If you prefer to experiment in an interactive, no-installation-required fashion, try out our `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__.

 Sample scripts are divided by use-cases: similar items, complementary items or session-based recommendations.
-When executing one, a suitable public dataset will be downloaded, and a baseline ML model trained: finally, the script will run a pre-made suite of behavioral tests to show typical results.
+When executing one, a suitable public dataset will be downloaded, and a baseline model trained: finally, the script will run a pre-made suite of behavioral tests to show typical results.

 .. code-block:: bash